zerc/django-vest/README.rst

     # Unique for each host
     CURRENT_THEME = 'dark_theme'

-Or you can set os environment:
+Or you can set the OS environment:

 .. code:: bash

     export DJANGO_VEST_CURRENT_THEME=dark_theme

-Also you can specify list of backends for getting settings.
+You can specify a list of backends for getting settings.
 Default is:

 .. code:: python